top of page

 You don’t believe me?
 Go ahead, draw your mother right now.
 You can’t?
 Your brain cannot put the pieces of her face together.

 Then why can artists draw people?
-It is because they have trained their brains through many years of hard work and dedication to assembling visual cues better than the rest of us.
+They have trained their brains through many years of hard work and dedication to assembling visual cues better than the rest of us.

 Why cutting onions makes me cry